RomarioBispo/batch-create-users/README.md

 # batch-create-users

-A simple project to run jobs using spring batch, this job read users from postgres database and sign up as students to semester.
+A simple project to run jobs using spring batch, this job read users from postgres database and sign in as students to semester.

 ## Configuration
 Two profiles are available, spring's default and "pgsql". the default's one run at memory database. the second one run at postgresql database.

 ## URL'S
  - GET localhost:9443/applications - Spring Batch Lightmin
- - POST localhost:9443/api/v1/create/person/{number} - endpoint to create persons to signup
+ - POST localhost:9443/api/v1/create/person/{number} - endpoint to create persons to sign up

 ## Getting Started